alextmn/hyperledger-setup/README.md

 Network consortium consists of:

-- Orderer organization `example.com`
+- Orderer organization `farmchain.ca`
-- Peer organization org1 `a`
+- Farmer/Landowner Peer org1 `a`
-- Peer organization org2 `b`
+- Farmer/Landowner Peer  org2 `b`
-- Peer organization org3 `c`
+- Farmer/Landowner Peer  org3 `c`

 They transact with each other on the following channels:

 - `common` involving all members and with chaincode `reference` deployed
-- bilateral confidential channels between pairs of members with chaincode `relationship` deployed to them
+- bilateral confidential channels between pairs of members with chaincode `neighbour` deployed to them
   - `a-b`
   - `a-c`
   - `b-c`

-Both chaincodes are copies of [chaincode_example02](https://github.com/hyperledger/fabric/tree/release/examples/chaincode/go/chaincode_example02).
-Replace these sources with your own.
+neighbor chaincode is in [neighbour_chaincode.go]

 Each organization starts several docker containers: